Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 which satisfies the functional equation

 Except for the sign, that is the same functional equation satisfied by \(L(s,\chi_{5,2})\).
 However \(F_{DH}(s)\) does not satisfy RH: its first zero off the critical line is near \(0.8085 + 85.699 i\).
-Furthermore~\hyperlink{x:biblio:T}{[{\xreffont 83}]} it has infinitely many zeros in~\(\sigma > 1\), although it does not seem that an explicit example has ever been computed.
+Furthermore~\hyperlink{T}{[{\xreffont 110}]} it has infinitely many zeros in~\(\sigma > 1\), although it does not seem that an explicit example has ever been computed.

 We have two Dirichlet series, \(F_{DH}(s)\) and \(L(s,\chi_{5,2})\), which satisfy similar functional equations.
 We know that one of them does not satisfy RH, so why should the other?
-That is the essence of the argument in Section~3 of \hyperlink{x:biblio:Iv2}{[{\xreffont 54}]}: why should we believe RH for one function when we know it is false for another, and those functions (quoting from~\hyperlink{x:biblio:Iv2}{[{\xreffont 54}]}) ``share many common properties''? \end{paragraphs} \begin{paragraphs}{The Euler product.}{g:paragraphs:idp51099744} The standard answer to the above question (as noted in~\hyperlink{x:biblio:Iv2}{[{\xreffont 54}]}) is that the functions are fundamentally different because \(L(s,\chi_{5,2})\) is an L-function, but \(F_{DH}(s)\) is not \textemdash{} because it does not have an Euler product.
-It is an exercise to check that every axiom in the Selberg class~\hyperlink{x:biblio:Sel}{[{\xreffont 78}]} is essential: omit any one of them and there will be functions which do not satisfy~RH.
+That is the essence of the argument in Section~3 of \hyperlink{Iv2}{[{\xreffont 73}]}: why should we believe RH for one function when we know it is false for another, and those functions (quoting from~\hyperlink{Iv2}{[{\xreffont 73}]}) ``share many common properties''? \end{paragraphs} \begin{paragraphs}{The Euler product.}{rhissues_other-4-8} The standard answer to the above question (as noted in~\hyperlink{Iv2}{[{\xreffont 73}]}) is that the functions are fundamentally different because \(L(s,\chi_{5,2})\) is an \(L\)-function, but \(F_{DH}(s)\) is not \textemdash{} because it does not have an Euler product.
+It is an exercise to check that every axiom in the Selberg class~\hyperlink{Sel}{[{\xreffont 104}]} is essential: omit any one of them and there will be functions which do not satisfy~RH.
 The Euler product condition is not more important than the other axioms, but it is important, and without it one has no expectation of~RH.